M.A. in Digital Texts

 • DIGS 30005, Data Publication for the Humanities

-• DIGS 30032, Digital Texts II: Advanced Topics in Textual Analysis
+• DIGS 30032, Digital Texts II: Natural Language Processing and Deep Learning

 Year Two Autumn Quarter

-• Course in literary or textual studies, languages, linguistics, or computational methods
+• Three courses in literary or textual studies, languages, linguistics, or computational methods

 Year Two Winter Quarter

-• Course in literary or textual studies, languages, linguistics, or computational methods
+• Two courses in literary or textual studies, languages, linguistics, or computational methods

 Year Two Spring Quarter